iskander-akhmetov/Highly-Language-Independent-Word-Lemmatization-Using-a-Machine-Learning-Classifier/README.md

 # Highly-Language-Independent-Word-Lemmatization-Using-a-Machine-Learning-Classifier
 Highly Language-Independent Word Lemmatization Using a Machine-Learning Classifier

 In short, we train a RandomForest multiclass-multiputput Classifier on lemma-wordform wordpairs encoded by character embeddings obtained from the charcter cooccurrence matrix and test this approach on 25 languages.
+We compared our results with UDPipe (http://ufal.mff.cuni.cz/udpipe).

 The dictionaries were taken from https://github.com/michmech/lemmatization-lists for which we thank Michal Měchura a lot!